 Not many people are aware that Pedro is actually an offshoot of Charles & Keith.
 It’s the more classic, slightly more luxe version of the original brand and offers the types of shoes that are great for non-fashion people or if you’re looking for something more classic.
 The prices are also quite affordable too, and Pedro does really great timeless shoe styles for women, men and kids.
 Like Charles & Keith, Pedro has also spread around the world, there are more than 93 outlets in countries like China and Indonesia but also as far away as Qatar and Morocco.

 If you’re concerned about wearing leather on your feet, Singapore brand The World At Your Feet can help you out with its vegan shoes.
-The brand is still relatively new but it has steadily been collecting fans, naturally from people concerned about being vegan but also from Singapore’s hipster crowd who are really into the whole #supportlocal concept.
-While the brand launched with cute unisex loafers embellished with a mag of the globe, the most recent collection included a whole new range of comfortable and practical sandals too.
+The brand has steadily been collecting fans, naturally from people concerned about being vegan but also from Singapore’s hipster crowd who are really into the whole #supportlocal concept.
+While the brand launched with cute unisex loafers embellished with a mag of the globe, they also have a whole new range of comfortable and practical sandals too.

 Anothersole is a Singapore shoe brand that creates soft, comfortable shoes – a bit like tap or dance shoes – but also has a community responsibility angle: part of the money for each pair of Anothersole shoes goes towards feeding a child who would otherwise go hungry.
-The brand also using 100% natural materials for their shoes so as to be a bit more environmentally friendly.
-Plus the brand also makes kids’ shoes.
-We’re loving the current frosted pastel colours available now too.
+The brand also uses 100% natural materials for their shoes so as to be a bit more environmentally friendly.
+Plus, Anothersole also makes kids’ shoes.

 We all need something to wear with our lovely shoes – especially our bespoke lace-up shoes – right?

-If you’re not the kind of person who goes for boring black or white socks, or someone who needs to wear a uniform of suit and tie, these colourful socks from Singapore brand Freshly Pressed Socks are sure to make you happy.
-The brand was created by a group of friends who were tired of looking for fun, well-made socks for a reasonable price, so they created their own.
-A pair of Freshly Pressed Socks only cost $10!
-So there’s no excuse not to by heaps and heaps of pairs (they make great presents too).
-You can even get a subscription of new socks on a monthly basis is socks are really your thing.
+If you’re not the kind of person who goes for boring black or white socks, these colourful socks from the local brand, Freshly Pressed Socks are sure to make you happy.
+The brand was created by a group of friends who were tired of looking for fun, well-made socks at a reasonable price, so they created their own.
+A pair of Freshly Pressed Socks only costs $10!
+So there’s no excuse not to buy heaps and heaps of pairs (they make for great presents too).
+You can even get a subscription of new socks on a monthly basis if socks are really your thing.